 Guy Lawrence: So, will leaky gut affect your mood?

 Tanya: Oh, it affects your mood.
 It affects your hormones.
-We know research has shown that it affects your insulin signaling, which new research has come out so we know people with metabolic syndrome more than likely have got leaky gut.
+We know research has shown that it affects hormone signaling, which new research has come out so we know people with metabolic syndrome more than likely have got leaky gut.

 Guy Lawrence: Wow, that’s fascinating.